 Here are the most important – or most commonly neglected – rules.

 - Use American spelling, e.g. customize not customise

 - Use the revised terminology to describe the grammar of q

 - Use sentence case for headings, with minimal punctuation and no final periods, e.g. Coding conventions for interfaces, not Coding Conventions for Interfaces.

-- Use italic type for emphasis and bold type for keywords to assist a visual search.
+- Use bold type for keywords to assist a visual search.

 - Use spaced endashes for parenthetical phrases – such as this – not spaced hyphens and not emdashes, spaced or unspaced.

 - Use numbered lists (or headings) only when there are multiple references to the numbers; otherwise use bulleted lists.